laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-16/day-3/lecture-materials/mern-stack-build-part-3.md

 ## The Show Page

-Let's pass the people data to the show page via props and make a update and delete function for the show page, head over to `Main.js`:
+Let's make an `update` and `delete` function for the show page, and pass the people data via props.
+Head over to `Main.js`:

 ```jsx
 import { useEffect, useState } from "react"